RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/utils/tensorflow/layers.md

 - `x` - Input sequence tensor of rank 3.
 - `mask` - A tensor representing sequence mask, contains `1` for inputs and `0` for padding.
-- `training` - Python boolean indicating whether the layer should behave in training mode (mask inputs) or in inference mode (doing nothing).
+- `training` - Indicates whether the layer should run in training mode (mask inputs) or in inference mode (doing nothing).